Accounting Career and Training Information

 It is important to understand that these projections are generalized to the entire accounting and auditing profession and are not differentiated between the various designations and industries.

-According to both the BLS and Robert Half Finance & Accounting (an international staffing firm), individuals who hold the CPA designation along with an advanced degree are expected to have the best opportunities for employment.
+Individuals who hold the CPA designation along with an advanced degree are expected to have the best opportunities for employment.
 However, the market for positions in the most desirable accounting firms and businesses will remain highly competitive.

 The changing demand for accounting professionals can be attributed to a number of industry trends, including: